taiki-e/cargo-minimal-versions/README.md

 ### From prebuilt binaries

 You can download prebuilt binaries from the [Release page](https://github.com/taiki-e/cargo-minimal-versions/releases).
-Prebuilt binaries are available for macOS, Linux (gnu and musl), Windows (static executable), and FreeBSD.
+Prebuilt binaries are available for macOS, Linux (gnu and musl), Windows (static executable), FreeBSD, and illumos.

 <details>
 <summary>Example of script to download cargo-minimal-versions</summary>